-In Tokyo, the best spots to enjoy winter illuminations are Yebisu Garden Place in Ebisu, Shibuya Koen Dori’s Blue Cave, and Keyakizaka Street in Roppongi.
+In Tokyo, the best spots to enjoy winter illuminations in 2021 are Yebisu Garden Place in Ebisu, Keyakizaka Street in Roppongi and around Tokyo Station (Find out more Christmas Illuminations in Tokyo here).
 In Kyoto, you don’t need to go further than Kyoto Station for some incredibly pretty illuminated scenery.

 If you really want to go all-in, you should visit one of the parks that is 100% dedicated to illuminations.
 The Ashikaga Flower Park has a great flower-themed illumination event between October and February, near Nagoya you can find the number 1 illumination event in Japan called Nabana no Sato, and on the Izu Peninsula the Izu Granpal Park has an amazing illumination event including a zipline year-round (with a few breaks).